ahrefs/react-alicante-workshop/README.md

 content.
 You should see something like this:

 ![Console log - printing some runtime values](README-imgs/console-log.png)

+> [!TIP]
+>
+> Create a new file `Feed.re` to keep these type definitions separate from the
+> UI code.
+As we saw before, we are able to use its values from other modules by
+> namespacing it, e.g. `Feed.foo`.

 Next, we’ll explore an easier way to decode data from JSON.